defold/doc/docs/en/manuals/lua.md

 ## Performance considerations

-In a high performance game that is intended to run at a smooth 60 FPS small performance mistakes can have a large impact on the experience.
+In a high-performance game that is intended to run at a smooth 60 FPS small performance mistakes can have a large impact on the experience.
 There are some simple general things to consider and some things that might not seem problematic.

 Beginning with the simple things.
-It is generally a good idea to write code that is straightforward and that does not contain unnecessary loops.
+It is generally a good idea to write straightforward code that does not contain unnecessary loops.
 Sometimes you do need to iterate over lists of things, but be careful if the list of things is sufficiently large.
-This example runs in slightly over 1 millisecond on a pretty decent laptop, which can make all the difference if each frame is only 16 milliseconds long (at 60 FPS) and with the engine, render script, physics simulation and so forth eating up a chunk of that.
+This example runs in slightly over 1 millisecond on a pretty decent laptop, which can make all the difference if each frame is only 16 milliseconds long (at 60 FPS) and with the engine, render script, physics simulation, and so forth eating up a chunk of that.

 ```lua
 local t = socket.gettime()